hamelin/uvk/README.md

 Whether code,
 example notebooks,
 example scripts,
-documentation &mdash; all equally valuable, so please do not presume you cannot provide something useful to this project.
+documentation &mdash; all are equally valuable and appreciated, so please do not presume you cannot provide something useful to this project.
 To contribute please fork the project, make your changes and submit a pull request.
 We will do our best to work through any issues with you and get your contribution merged in.